Greaver77/valkyrie/How-To-Run-Your-Forearm-Testbed.md

 With ```smtcore``` running, you can now load a schedule file.
 As I said, this page assumes your running a *left* forearm and the schedule file used here will reflect that.
 It should be straightforward to infer from this how to get this going for a right forearm(hint: use the forearm_testbed_right.yaml schedule file!).

-The schedule file used here is forearm_testbed_left.yaml and it can be found in [nasa_val_config](https://github.com/NASA-JSC-Robotics/nasa_val_config) and looks like the following,
+The schedule file used here is forearm_testbed_left.yaml can be found in [nasa_val_config](https://github.com/NASA-JSC-Robotics/nasa_val_config) and looks like the following,

 ```yaml
 left_arm: